bugsnag/bugsnag-android-gradle-plugin/README.md

 ## API Key

-By default the bugsnag-android-gradle-plugin reads your API key [from your manifest](https://github.com/bugsnag/bugsnag-android#configuring-your-androidmanifest).
+By default this plugin will read your API key [from your manifest](https://github.com/bugsnag/bugsnag-android#configuring-your-androidmanifest).
 You should ensure that you have the following code in `AndroidManifest.xml`.

 ```xml
 <application ...>